MegaMilkX/Aurora2/roadmap.md

 ## General
   - BUG: Light data is still present in shaders when light sources get deleted from scene

+  - FBX: Only create animation curves for objects that are actually animated
   - Change on load object reference search so it will consider only loaded objects
   - Separate bind transform for skin mesh instead of current world transform
   - Refine fbx skin data loading, investigate crashes on some files